tj/ejs/Readme.md

   - `filename`        Used by `cache` to key caches
   - `scope`           Function execution context
   - `debug`           Output generated function body
+  - `compileDebug`    When `false` no debug instrumentation is compiled
+  - `client`          Returns standalone compiled function
   - `open`            Open tag, defaulting to "<%"
   - `close`           Closing tag, defaulting to "%>"
   - *                 All others are template-local variables